Buprenorphine-vs-Suboxone

 Common opioid withdrawal symptoms include [7]

 Research shows buprenorphine lowers mortality and adverse outcomes risk.[7]
 It is more successful than detox alone in terms of treatment retention, adverse outcomes, and relapse rates.
-Research shows lower all-cause and overdose mortality and increased improved quality of life ratings for those on maintenance buprenorphine
+Research shows lower all-cause and overdose mortality and increased improved quality of life ratings for those on maintenance buprenorphine.

 Those on buprenorphine also had lower rates of HIV and hepatitis C transmission when compared to those in abstinence-based programs and detox programs.
 Buprenorphine has a low overdose rate outside of those who are also using alcohol or other sedative drugs.